Image by David Armano

 You’ll be pleased to know you don’t need to do any of that.
 I’m sure there are plenty of events like that if you look for them, but my experience has been very different.
 Networking is now one of the more enjoyable aspects of my business — I even look on it as a treat and a welcome break from my schedule of writing, coaching and training.
 There are two reasons for this.

 Firstly, if you’re working in the creative sector then there are an awful lot of interesting, friendly and stimulating creative people around.
 People like you.
-And where I live in London, there are plenty of creative networking events that are very informal and friendly.
+When I lived in London, there were plenty of creative networking events that were very informal and friendly.

-The vibe at social media cafe or likemind is more like a party than a business event.
-Except that it’s in the morning and we’re drinking coffee instead of alcohol.
-People sit or stand around in T-shirts and jeans, chatting about things that interest them, learning about the weird and wonderful things that each of us does for a living.
-Sales pitches are frowned on.
-There’s no pressure to work the room — you can have just as good a time sitting with the same person all morning.
-If you get on well with someone, they’ll ask for your business card, so you need to have one, but you don’t need to push it forward.
+The vibe at social media cafe or likemind was more like a party than a business event.
+Except that it was in the morning and we were drinking coffee instead of alcohol.
+People sat around in T-shirts and jeans, chatting about things that interested them, learning about the weird and wonderful things that each of us did for a living.
+Sales pitches were frowned on.
+There was no pressure to work the room — you could have just as good a time sitting with the same person all morning.
+If you got on well with someone, they would ask for your business card; you didn’t need to push it forward.

 And secondly, a lot of the anxiety around networking comes from a misconception about its purpose.
 When you go to a networking event, you are not there to sell.
 You are not there to land a new job or client on the spot.
 You are not there to convince anyone of how great you are.
 You are not there to collect business cards, or to get rid of your own.
 And you are not there to become best friends with everyone you meet.